ganesh-k13/Btree/README.md

 * The delete functions are based on GeeksforGeeks implementation in C++.

 ## Important Note
 * The code tends to give a segmentation fault in Ubuntu.
+[Fixed after 'Ubuntu bug fix' commit, still need to run tests]
 * Highly recommended to use Windows Bash shell till issue is resolved.